 In the process, we’ll learn how to collaborate musically, proving that the sum is greater than its parts.
 Bring your skills and talents, and be prepared to participate in the creative process.

 NOTE: This class is open to amplified acoustic basses.
 You will need to supply your own small portable bass amp.
 Please see our Amplifier Policy for further information.

 Barry Truter lives in Vancouver, BC, and has been a traveller for much of his life.
-His music and songwriting are influenced by the places he has lived and worked including India, Fiji, USA, England, Canada, and a spell at sea working on a tramp freighter.
+His music and songwriting are influenced by the places he has lived and worked including India, Hong Kong, Fiji, USA, Pakistan, England, Canada, and a spell as a trainee deck officer on a deep-sea freighter.

-Barry is a co-founder of the Georgia Strait Guitar Workshop (GSGW).
-He teaches guitar privately, and for music institutions in the Pacific Northwest including GSGW, Rossland Acoustic Music Camp, Puget Sound Guitar Workshop, Vancouver Island Music Workshop, and Vancouver’s Moveable Music School.
-He performs solo, and with folk group Fraser Union, and blues duo Jook Joint Jokers.
+Barry is a co-founder of the Georgia Strait Music Camp (formerly Georgia Strait Guitar Workshop).
+He teaches guitar privately, and for music institutions in the Pacific Northwest.
+He performs solo, and with folk group Fraser Union.

 Playing Experience Levels